Hamilton (village), New York: History

 In 1903, John Vincent Atanasoff, creator of the first digital electronic computer, was born in Hamilton.

 Much of the historic core of the village is part of the Hamilton Village Historic District, which became listed on the National Register of Historic Places in 1984.
 Many of the buildings in today's village date from 1895, the year of "the great fire" which destroyed much of the village.
 Many of those buildings were rebuilt in the same year, with "1895" on their facades.

+The 2017 movie Pottersville starring Michael Shannon and Judy Greer was filmed here.

 Also listed on the National Register of Historic Places are the Old Biology Hall (today called Hascall Hall) on Colgate University's campus, Adon Smith House, and United States Post Office.